rmartin16/qbittorrent-api/README.md

 is_dht_enabled = client.application.preferences.dht
 client.application.preferences = dict(dht=(not is_dht_enabled))
 ```

-For each namespace, any endpoints with a return value and no parameters are implemented as a property.
+For each namespace, all endpoints with a return value and no parameters are implemented as a property.
 All other endpoints are implemented as methods; some of the methods have extended usage as well.

-For instance, the log/main endpoint has extended usage:
+For example, the log/main endpoint has extended usage:
 ```python
 complete_log = client.log.main()
 normal_log = client.log.main.normal()